smghazijaffri/TechnoTrek/README.md

 #TechnoTrek

-Introduction:
 TechnoTrek is comprehensive solution for managing day-to-day operations in the computer retail business.
 It comprises essential modules such as Sales and Distribution, Customer Relationship Management, Production Planning, and Material Management.
 This system helps you streamline daily sales activities and manage vital customer data.
 Production Planning facilitates the efficient creation of custom PCs, supported by an Automated Compatibility Checker that ensures selected components are compatible, minimizing errors during assembly.
 Additionally Material Management functionalities helps you manage inventory and procurement activities.
 A unique feature we offer is the ability to create bundles, allowing customers to easily purchase entire PC setups including mouse, keyboard, and other accessories.

 Domain:
   • Production Planning
   • Material Management